ETS5/ZOONmasternodesetup/README.md

 ```

-If you found this script and masternode setup guide helpful...,
+If you found this script and zoonode setup guide helpful...,

 ...please donate to the devfound: ZOON  **ofQzJU37B2a7G2EZ52qyhKjV6pAqJ3KYpp**,
 or BTC to **3H1JNkydHxDbhoXLREpxXccvyNh7Awr2jX**